CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     Now save your process changes.

 #### Create a task template asset
   - Right-click on the com.centurylink.mdw.demo.bugs package and select New > Task Template.
-Name the template ResolveBug.task, and make sure you select Custom for Language/Format:<br>
+Name the template ResolveBugAutoform.task, and make sure you select AutoForm for Language/Format:<br>
     ![create task template](../images/create-task-template.png)<br>

-  - When the wizard finishes, ResolveBug.task will open in Designer's template editor.
+  - When the wizard finishes, ResolveBugAutoform.task will open in Designer's template editor.
 Notice the tabs at the bottom of the editor pane.
     On the General tab, for Task Name enter the [Java Expression](http://docs.oracle.com/javaee/6/tutorial/doc/gjddd.html) `${bug.title}`, which tells MDW to use the *bug* process variable's *title* value.<br>
     ![task template editor](../images/task-template-editor.png)<br>

   - Then on the Workgroups tab, add Developers to the Selected Groups.
-That's all we need to do to the template for now.
-Later on we'll learn how to customize the web UI and other aspects of our ResolveBug task.
-Save the template with these changes.
+That's all we need to do to the template at the moment.
+Later on we'll learn how to customize the web UI and other aspects of our task.
+But for now save the template with just these changes.

 #### Run the revised process and view the task
+  - We want to submit a (valid) bug request via HTTP POST as before.
+But you may have noticed that getTaskTemplate() in the GitHub version of PersistBugActivity returns ResolveBugAutoform only conditionally.
+To meet that condition, you'll want to use your posting tool to add a header `autoform` with a value of `true`.
+If that's not convenient, then simply change getTaskTemplate() to return a hardcoded response:
+    ```java
+    private String getTaskTemplate() throws ActivityException {
+        return "com.centurylink.mdw.demo.bugs/ResolveBugAutoform.task";
+    }
+    ```
-  - Submit a (valid) bug request via HTTP POST as before, and view your process in Designer.
-The flow should have run to completion.
+    After submitting, the process flow should run to completion.
 On the Values tab, double-click the responseHeaders variable.
-When submitting you may have noticed that the HTTP status code changed to 201 (Created), and the response headers now include *Location*.
+    When submitting you may have noticed that the HTTP status code on the response changed to 201 (Created), and the response headers now include *Location*.
 Review the code in PersistBugActivity.execute() to see how responseHeaders is populated.
 It's another example of a convention in MDW whereby you can readily control the behavior of your REST service.

   - Point your browser to MDWHub, and click on the Tasks tab.
 You should see the top task named whatever you submitted for the bug's title.
     Click to drill into the task.
 What the...?
 You got a blank page!
 It's common practice in MDW to deliver optional features in the form of asset packages.
 MDWHub's Task UI relies on a couple of these packages.
-We can import them using MDWHub or Designer.
+You can import them using MDWHub or Designer.
     We'll use Hub since we're already there.

   - Click on the Admin tab in MDWHub, and select the Assets nav link to see your packages (ignoring any errors regarding Git Branch mismatches).